bringing a brand back together

 Problem Statement

-The tricky part was that this template had to be fully implemented into the Emarsys marketing CRM across the whole SOS Children’s Villages Federation (70 countries, 250 teams).
-And to make the challenge even greater, the email template also had to be templated and fully editable in the Emarsys native email builder.
+The tricky part was that this template had to be fully implemented into the Emarsys, Salesforce or Microsoft Dynamics 365 marketing CRM across the whole SOS Children’s Villages Federation (70 countries, 250 teams).
+And to make the challenge even greater, the email template also had to be templated and fully editable in common native email builders.
 So, ended up with every heading, paragraph, button, color, picture, and link in this template being editable, plus having the ability to add/remove different sections within the prebuilt templates for:

 Challenges